 a credible plan of action.
 Evidence of market need, demand, and consumer acceptance will be factors in the judging.

-To enter, students should: (1) create a profile on the event website and (2) complete an entry form.
-Entry forms will be made available on the event website.
+To enter, students should: (1) register on the event website and (2) complete an entry form.

 The registration form includes contact information for a team leader along with a basic description of the proposed venture.
 A team leader may invite other students to joint their team.

 - An overview of the product or service;